jucaripo/jucaripo/README.md

 - 🔭 I’m currently working on a [Abadia][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Learn Net 6, MAUI,  Android 11
+- 🥅 2021 Goals: Learn Net 6, MAUI,  Android 11, Swift 5
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and play guitar / bass

 ### Connect with me: